 On the Home page of the Blessed Trinity Catholic High School Web site, one can read three simple words - explore, imagine, and engage.
 While these words express realistic goals for every student, they also express the goals of the Roman Catholic Church present in this school.

 The Church teaches us that the Eucharist is the sign of unity and the bond of charity among us - "the source and summit of our Catholic faith."
 It is our hope within the Office of Campus Ministry that every student will see the powerful love and acceptance of Jesus in their lives as well as in the lives of those around them.
 Since the celebration of the Eucharist calls all of us to action, we all pray that we can truly imitate the great Mystery that we hold and take into ourselves.

 Students, teachers, staff, administration, and all connected to the BT community are invited to visit and pray in our Chapel.
-Masses are celebrated for sports teams, clubs and special intentions.
-The Sacrament of Penance (known as "Confession" or "Reconciliation") is available monthly and by appointment with Fr.
-Reto, our Chaplain, or Theology teacher, Fr.
-Augustine Tran.
+Masses are also celebrated for sports teams, clubs and special intentions.
+The Sacrament of Penance (known as "Confession" or "Reconciliation") is available monthly and by appointment with our Chaplain.
 On the days scheduled for the Sacrament of Penance, priests from our neighboring parishes come to our Chapel to celebrate this great gift of God's love and mercy for our BT community.